google/go-cloud/internal/website/content/howto/server/_index.md

 ## Starting up the server

 The GO CDK Server constructor takes an `http.Handler` and an `Options` struct.
-The simplest way to start the server is to use the `http.DefaultServeMux` and pass `nil` for the options.
+The simplest way to start the server is to use `http.DefaultServeMux` and pass `nil` for the options.

 {{< goexample src="gocloud.dev/server.ExampleServer_New" >}}